electric-sql/electric/website/blog/posts/2024-04-10-electricsql-v0.10-released.md

 post: true
 ---

+> [!WARNING]
+> This post describes a release of an old version of Electric that's no longer active.
+See the [Electric Next](/blog/2024/07/17/electric-next) post for context.

 We've just published version 0.10 of Electric.
-This is the first release that properly supports where-clause and include-tree filtering with [Shape-based sync](/docs/usage/data-access/shapes).
+This is the first release that properly supports where-clause and include-tree filtering with [Shape-based sync](https://legacy.electric-sql.com/docs/usage/data-access/shapes).

 It also adds data type support for byte arrays and blobs.

 ## Shape filtering

-[Shapes](/docs/usage/data-access/shapes) are the key primitive in the Electric system for controlling what data syncs between the cloud and the local device.
+[Shapes](https://legacy.electric-sql.com/docs/usage/data-access/shapes) are the key primitive in the Electric system for controlling what data syncs between the cloud and the local device.

 Shape subscriptions are created using the [`sync()` API](/docs/api/clients/typescript#sync), which targets a resource and association graph using where-clauses and an include-tree.
 However, prior to this release, the implementation of `sync()` was a placeholder that over-synced data and forced you to include all related tables.